MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Administration/New-MgBetaDeviceManagementVirtualEndpointDeviceImage.md

 ## SYNOPSIS
 Create a new cloudPcDeviceImage object.
 Upload a custom OS image that you can later provision on Cloud PCs.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgDeviceManagementVirtualEndpointDeviceImage](/powershell/module/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementVirtualEndpointDeviceImage?view=graph-powershell-1.0)

 ## SYNTAX